 Five iconic patisserie stores in and around Paris

-Where can you taste the authentic Paris-Brest, the best Opéra pastry, the fluffiest Puits d’Amour, or the tart that will console every woe?
+Where can you taste the authentic Paris-Brest, the best Opéra pastry, the fluffiest Puits d’Amour, or the tart that will console every woe? test

 Dalloyau: a balletic masterpiece

 The Dalloyau "Officiers de bouche", the highest French gastronomy distinction at the time, were the talk of the Court of Versailles more than a century before Jean-Baptiste Dalloyau founded his store on the Rue du Faubourg Saint-Honoré.
 And it was here in this most noble of Paris patisseries that the iconic Opéra pastry was created, in homage to the dancers at the Palais Garnier.